 |

-What's a Printer Error?Red Rose used Walker Press to print millions of cards.
+What's a Printer Error?Red Rose used Walker Press to print millions of cards for their boxes of tea.
 Somewhere along the way, the printer made a few goofs.
 It's just human nature.
 Sometimes the goof is big (affecting thousands of sets of cards) and sometimes it only affects a few.
 Usually the goof gets caught at the printers and gets destroyed, end of story.
-Sometimes the goof does not get caught and winds up in the boxes and into the hands of tea drinkers and finally, into the hands of collectors like us.Is a Printer Error collectable?An error by the printer can be large (like the Rolland-Roland error in series 2) or can only affect a very few cards.
-If the error is large enough, then more than one or two people can collect it and it has value.
-If only a few are affected then typically it is not considered collectable because there aren't enough spark interest and raise value.
+Sometimes the goof does not get caught and winds up in the boxes and into the hands of tea drinkers and finally, into the hands of collectors like us.Is a Printer Error collectable?An error by the printer can be large (like the Rolland-Roland error in series 2), smaller, or can only affect a very few cards.
+If the error is large enough, then more than one or two people can collect it and it has value to the collecting community.
+If only a few are affected then typically it is not considered collectable because there aren't enough examples to spark interest and raise value.
 What Does a Small Goof Look Like?